alvarosg/pynverse/README.md

 ## Usage

-Pynverse provides a central function `inversefunc` that calculates the numerical inverse of a function `f` passed as the first argument in the form of a callable.
+Pynverse provides a main function `inversefunc` that calculates the numerical inverse of a function `f` passed as the first argument in the form of a callable.
 ```python
     >>> from pynverse import inversefunc
 ```